 The community-based tourism enterprises Matt has helped to establish, such as "La Ruta Moskitia" in Honduras, have generated more than $5 million for local economies over the last ten years.
 The success of these enterprises in conservation and poverty alleviation has resulted in a number of the industry's top honors, including a Tourism for Tomorrow award, a Responsible Tourism award, and inclusion on both Condé Nast Traveler's "Green List" and National Geographic Adventure's "Best Adventure Travel Companies on Earth".

-Chloe holds a BA in International Affairs (George Washington University), an MSc in Marine Systems and Policies (University of Edinburgh), and an MPhil in Conservation Leadership (University of Cambridge) where she was a Marshall Scholar.
-She is currently a PhD candidate at the University of Cambridge, working with the Ministry of the Galápagos to create their tourism recovery strategy post-COVID-19.
+Chloe holds an MSc Marine Systems and Policy from the University of Edinburgh and an MPhil in Conservation Leadership from the University of Cambridge where she was a Marshall Scholar.
+She is currently a PhD candidate at the University of Cambridge, working with government and community stakeholders of the Galápagos Islands to imagine a more resilient and regenerative tourism future in the post-pandemic era.

 Maria Lucia Prinz started working in tourism 15 years ago as a tour guide while studying ecotourism in Guatemala City.
 When graduated from the university, she started working in Peten, Guatemala, developing community based tourism enterprises and linking theses enterprises to support conservation.